Carol Dweck, "Mindsets", Impostor Syndrome, Praise, and Early-Career Blues

-First thing: While learning about the systems I’d be testing, I was told to read some manuals that explain each detail of how those systems work.
+First thing: While learning about the satellite control systems I’d be testing, I was told to read some manuals that explain each detail of how those systems work.
 The problem is that the manuals are designed for someone who already has a pretty good idea of how those systems work, a big-picture understanding of what each part is generally for, and who just needs to look up a little detail.
 For someone who doesn’t know what each part of the system aims to accomplish, who doesn’t know WHY this processor talks with that actuator, the manuals are an endless maze.
 Trying to learn those systems by reading the manuals, with zero experience, would be like trying to learn photography by reading the manual to an SLR when you don’t have the faintest idea of how a camera works.
 “Ok, apparently there is something called ‘ISO’, and I can make it go up or down by pressing this button, but what does it MEAN, and why should I care?”.
 I came in expecting some materials designed for the convenience of a new learner – like textbooks or Wikipedia pages – but found no such materials.
 Everything was explained in a way that assumed you already knew everything else except the thing being explained.
 There was no “Ok, let’s take a few steps back.
 What are trying to accomplish here?
 How have we broken that objective down into parts?
 How do we know it’s working?”.

 And that segways nicely into the second thing: When people talked to me, they used words I was unfamiliar with, but their tone implied (to my ears) that I should be familiar with them.
 They assumed that I knew things that I didn’t know.
 It wasn’t clear to me what questions I should even be asking.
 Where do I even start, when each sentence contains five nouns that are mysterious acronyms?
 For all intents and purposes, I had to learn a new language, but with no phrasebook, just a dictionary that defines each word in that language in terms of other words in that language.